 In October 2003 an inaugural meeting was held and the Friends of St. Peter’s Hever was set up.
 Hever is a very special village – in some ways we are in a time warp – definitely affected by the outside world but also enjoying the peace and beauty of a past age.
 A description of Hever in the 1520’s paints a picture of the village that is very similar to its present image.

 We have a beautiful historic castle with its wonderful gardens, two real country pubs, a thriving village school and a magnificent ancient church.
 St Peter’s Church, Hever, is nearly 900 years old and is in good condition – but this has to be maintained and, as with all ancient listed buildings, maintenance is expensive.
 Even the smallest building work that is done on or in the church has to be carried out to the highest standard.

 Can you imagine Hever with a crumbling church?
 What a tragedy that would be.

-The most recent project was contributing to the replacement of the outdated and failing audio system in the church, thus enabling the congregation and visitors alike to have an enhanced and more enjoyable listening experience.
-The carpets, curtains and choir stall kneelers have all been recently replaced or refurbished, and the altar kneeler is also to be repaired.
+The Friends raised funds for the replacement of the outdated and failing audio system in the church, thus enabling the congregation and visitors alike to have an enhanced and more enjoyable listening experience.
+The carpets, curtains, choir stall kneelers and altar kneeler have all been recently replaced or refurbished.

 The churchgoers will continue to raise as much money as they can – but don’t all of us who live in the village or use the church for special occasions have a responsibility to make sure the church continues as a historical centre of the village whether or not we are churchgoers?

-If you wish to find out more about the work of The Friends, or become a Member, please contact Mandy Yarnold (tel: 01342 850 028, email: email@example.com).
+If you wish to find out more about the work of the Friends, or become a Member, please contact Mandy Yarnold (tel: 01342 850 028, email: email@example.com).